codex-academy/codeX_Feb2015Intro/lets_code.md

 * this process should be repeated over and over

 Once done add your changes to git by using the same commands you used above.

+## Let's add easy navigation

+TODO - add steps to add a navigation menu that links to all the tasks they did in this project so far.

 ## T5 Test your function